 - Hernia (7–12% of patients)

 - Weight loss (32–38% of patients)

-Because the symptoms mirror those of other abdominal illnesses — such as IBS — as well as stomach or ovarian cancer, diagnosing peritoneal mesothelioma can take weeks or even months.
+Because the symptoms mirror those of other abdominal illnesses — such as IBS — as well as stomach or ovarian cancer, diagnosing peritoneal mesothelioma, can take weeks or even months.
 Diagnosis usually includes imaging tests, blood tests, and biopsies.
-For peritoneal mesothelioma specifically, doctors may perform needle biopsies, such as a paracentesis; camera-assisted biopsies, such as a laparoscopy (also called a peritoneoscopy); and a surgical biopsy called a laparotomy when other, less invasive biopsies fail to provide definitive results.
+For peritoneal mesothelioma specifically, doctors may perform needle biopsies, such as a paracentesis; camera-assisted biopsies, such as laparoscopy (also called a peritoneoscopy); and a surgical biopsy called a laparotomy when other, less invasive biopsies fail to provide definitive results.

 A multimodal approach is recommended for the treatment of peritoneal mesothelioma.
 The specific treatment plan will depend on the stage, but typically includes surgery, chemotherapy, radiation, and immunotherapy.
 Radiation therapy is not commonly used to treat peritoneal mesothelioma.

 The main treatment for peritoneal mesothelioma is a combination of cytoreductive surgery, in which the surgeon attempts to remove all visible peritoneal tumors from within the abdominal cavity; and Hyperthermic Intraperitoneal Chemotherapy (HIPEC), a heated chemotherapy wash that is applied to the abdominal cavity immediately following surgery in order to kill any cancer cells that may remain.
 Patients often undergo chemotherapy after surgery in order to destroy any remaining cancer cells; the most common chemotherapy treatment for peritoneal mesothelioma is a combination of ALIMTA® (pemetrexed) and cisplatin or carboplatin.